-Seattle Pacific uses the city of Seattle as a multifaceted classroom.
-Hundreds of internships each year provide priceless real-world experience.
-SPU students work in such diverse places as Microsoft, Boeing, KING-TV, the Seattle Opera, Amazon, and the Seattle Seahawks.
-From art museums to airplane production plants, you’ll find learning experiences in every neighborhood.
-And the Pacific Northwest region offers unparalleled recreational opportunities, including hiking, skiing, boating, and scuba diving.
+Seattle Pacific University offers students a unique opportunity to live, learn, and work in one of the nation’s most vibrant cities.
+Located only 10 minutes from downtown, Seattle Pacific uses the city of Seattle as a multifaceted classroom.
+Hundreds of internships each year provide priceless real-world experience in such diverse places as Microsoft, Boeing, KING-TV, the Seattle Opera, Amazon, and the Seattle Seahawks.
+From art museums to airplane production plants, you’ll find exceptional learning experiences in every neighborhood.
+The Pacific Northwest region also offers unparalleled recreational opportunities, including hiking, skiing, boating, and scuba diving.

 Financing your education

 The tuition you pay at SPU is a prime investment in your future.
-It goes directly into the quality of your educational experience, supporting the academic program, the faculty, and the latest in learning technology.
-Seattle Pacific will help provide more than $110 million in scholarships and financial aid to help qualified students attend the University in 2016–2017.
+It goes directly into the quality of your educational experience; supporting the academic program, the faculty, and the latest in learning technology.
+Seattle Pacific is committed to outstanding Christian education at affordable rates and has helped award $110 million in scholarships and financial aid to qualified students in 2016–2017.

 Get the inside scoop